Ninebot Max G30 full review

 Unfortunately, that doesn’t mean it’ll charge any quicker than the competition, as the Max G30 takes around six hours to go from flat-to-full.
 We recommend topping it up every couple of days rather than waiting for it to completely discharge, but it’s really down to personal preference.

 The Ninebot Max G30 is a phenomenal electric scooter with impressive acceleration and a 40-mile range, but it’s not for everyone.
-Yes, the Max G30 undoubtedly offers one of the best electric scooter experiences available right now thanks to the large 10in tyres that help reduce shock when riding along, and the three driving modes offer wildly different experiences based on the environment you’re in, but at 18kg, it’s certainly not portable.
+Yes, the Max G30 undoubtedly offers one of the best electric scooter experiences available right now thanks to the large 10in tyres that help reduce shock when riding along, and the three driving modes offer different levels of power to suit your journey, but at 18kg, it’s certainly not portable.

 If you’re looking to completely ditch public transport for your daily commute then the Max G30 is a solid option, but the weight and heft make it difficult to take on trains and buses - less than ideal if you’re looking to bridge the gap between your the various modes of transport you currently use.